AzureCosmosDB/iot-solution-accelerator/Quickstart.md

 > If you wish to execute this notebook on a scheduled basis, such as every evening, you can use the Jobs feature in Azure Databricks to accomplish this.

-## Exercise 11: Deploy the predictive maintenance web service
+## Section 11: Deploy the predictive maintenance web service

 In addition to batch scoring, Contoso Auto would like to predict battery failures on-demand in real time for any given vehicle.
 They want to be able to call the model from their Fleet Management website when looking at a vehicle to predict whether that vehicle's battery may fail in the next 30 days.